Baronda: Testimonials for Baronda

 Richard Silink (heritage architect): 'Baronda is worthy of listing on the SHR as a seminal residential work of RAIA Gold Medal recipient Graham Gunn.
 The house is substantially intact and has remained with the original owner since construction.
 The quality of the design of the "nuts and berries" style dwelling is worthy of State level recognition.
 While deliberately crude in materials, it is highly refined in the spaces that were created through the masterful manipulation of the 9x9 foot module.
 The strikingly robust design using large vertical hardwood posts and beams combined with a palette of muted colours has resulted in a building that sits both confidently and harmoniously in its forested landscape setting.'

-Alec Tzannes (Professor and Dean, Faculty of the Built Environment, UNSW): 'Baronda itself is an important work of architecture, representing social values and design ideas particular to time and place with an exceptional level of clarity.
+Alexander Tzannes (Professor and Dean, Faculty of the Built Environment, UNSW): 'Baronda itself is an important work of architecture, representing social values and design ideas particular to time and place with an exceptional level of clarity.
 A state level heritage listing of Baronda is warranted to enrich the understanding of Australia's built environment culture for future generations.
 It is a rare example of a way of thinking translated into architecture that embodies ideas of another era that in my view have continuing relevance.'

 Peter Watts AM (former CEO of the Historic Houses Trust of NSW): 'I would like to emphasise the role this property played in the early days of the formation of the professional conservation movement in Australia.
 Early meetings, discussions and debates about the formation of Australia ICOMOS and the Australian Heritage Commission took place in this house with many early conservationists being regular guests.
 It was a place for the incubation of ideas, encouraged by the high ideals, energy, wisdom and foresight of its owner, David Yencken.
 Many people who went on to become the leaders of the natural and cultural heritage movements in Australia developed and honed their ideas and principles at Baronda, with its wonderful house and surrounded by an exceptionally fine landscape - the two welded together in total harmony.'